 In modern digital experiences, AI isn’t just a backend feature.
 It influences how people see, use, and trust interfaces.
 From smart suggestions in electronic workflows to medical imaging interpretation and personalized insights based on medical data, AI has started to reshape the way patients and providers engage with technology.

-By combining thoughtful ux design medical interfaces with AI tools and cutting edge technology, healthcare products can help clinicians access insights faster, make sense of complex health data, and reduce inefficiencies in everyday tasks, supporting high‑quality care rooted in real human needs.
+By combining thoughtful UX design medical interfaces with AI tools and cutting edge technology, healthcare products can help clinicians access insights faster, make sense of complex health data, and reduce inefficiencies in everyday tasks, supporting high‑quality care rooted in real human needs.

 How AI and machine learning improve healthcare UX